Snakeryan/Snail/README.md

-Our code is within the src (implementation) and include (header) files
+Our code is within the src (implementation) and include (header) files.
+For documentation of what the functions do is within the header files.

 Even with the video, there are many more aspects to our program.
 These include using a Kalman filter (https://www.youtube.com/watch?v=CaCcOwJPytQ) on the IMU a vision sensor readings, trying to first use a vision sensor to align to tower backboards, and taken in an anonymous function into our drive_to_point() function.